pixelcog/nginx/README.md

   file, in `node['nginx']['dir']` by default.
 - `node['nginx']['source']['modules']` - Array of modules that should
-  be compiled into Nginx by including their recipes in `nginx::source`.
+  be compiled into Nginx by including their recipes in `nginx-pixelcog::source`.
 - `node['nginx']['source']['default_configure_flags']` - The default
   flags passed to the configure script when building Nginx.
 - `node['nginx']['configure_flags']` - Preserved for compatibility and
-  dynamically generated from the `node['nginx']['source']['default_configure_flags']` in the `nginx::source` recipe.
+  dynamically generated from the `node['nginx']['source']['default_configure_flags']` in the `nginx-pixelcog::source` recipe.
 * `node['nginx']['source']['use_existing_user']` - set to `true` if you
-  do not want `nginx::source` recipe to create system user with name `node['nginx']['user']`.
+  do not want `nginx-pixelcog::source` recipe to create system user with name `node['nginx']['user']`.

 ### geoip
-These attributes are used in the `nginx::http_geoip_module` recipe.
+These attributes are used in the `nginx-pixelcog::http_geoip_module` recipe.
 Please note that the `country_dat_checksum` and `city_dat_checksum` are based on downloads from a datacenter in Fremont, CA, USA.
 You really should override these with checksums for the geo tarballs from